outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

 export QT_IM_MODULE=xim
 export XMODIFIERS=@im=fcitx
         ```
+But this will conflicts with `--with-ck-launch`.
+The solution is to remove the first line related to `dbus`.
+Details refer to steps below.
-        3. **IMPORTANT**: these four lines should be put AHEAD of `exec startxfce4 --with-ck-launch`.
+        3. **IMPORTANT**: these four lines should be put **AHEAD** of `exec startxfce4 --with-ck-launch`.
 Commands after `exec` won't be executed!
 Refer to [xfce4安装fcitx不能激活！很简单的一个原因！](https://bbs.archlinuxcn.org/viewtopic.php?pid=13921).
         4. _#_ emerge -av fcitx-sunpinyin
         5. _#_ emerge -av fcitx-configtool
     3. _#_ emerge -av mplayer